Anupam1223/checkValidation/README.md

 django-crispy-forms
 ```

-automatically, project will setup in your device, incase if you dont have poetry in your device use 'pip install poetry' to add poetry
+automatically, project will setup in your device, incase if you dont have poetry in your device use `pip install poetry` to add poetry
 steps to run the code after cloning the project:
 ```
 cd path/to/this/cloned/folder